 Q: How accurate is the Oura Ring 3 with degraded battery?

-A: Sleep tracking accuracy remains 94% even with significant battery degradation.
-However, heart rate and activity tracking accuracy can drop 10-15% as sensors require more power for consistent readings.
+A: Sleep tracking accuracy remains approximately 94% even with significant battery degradation.
+However, heart rate and activity tracking accuracy can drop 10-15% as sensors require more power for consistent readings after 18-24 months.

 Q: Can I trade in my old Oura Ring 3 for a newer model?